-McDowell Environmental Center and The Farm School announce a new way to safely get away during COVID-19.
-McDowell “Family Field Trips” are an educational and relaxing three-day experience of exploration.
+McDowell Environmental Center and The Farm School invite you to getaway.
+McDowell “Family Field Trips” are a relaxing three-day experience of exploration.

-- - Canoeing on the Lake or Creek
+- Canoeing on the creek and the lake

 Stay Connected During this Time - McDowell Educational Videos

 - We are missing you at Camp McDowell and want to stay connected.
 Visit our YouTube Channel to see our educational series.

 - Bring your curiosity and share with your friends!

 "Reading about nature is fine, but if a person walks in the woods and listens carefully, he or she can learn more than what is in books, for they speak with the voice of God.“ - George Washington Carver

 - Our mission is to connect people to their environment, teach respect for the Earth

 - and its beings, and to promote a commitment to lifelong learning.

 - The McDowell Environmental Center (MEC) is a unique learning experience for thousands of students and teachers throughout the region every year.
 More than a walk a woods, this non-sectarian program welcomes all students regardless of race, religion, or gender.
 Many classes can be adapted to accommodate individuals with special needs.
 Schools typically come for three days and two nights to learn knowledge and skills from excellent instructors that are impossible to find in a classroom.